Novoland: Pearl Eclipse: Main

 The commander of Secret Force and the top official of the Zheng Dynasty, Lord Qinghai.
 As a descendant of the Liushang Fang family, Fang Zhu was sent to the royal palace to accompany the royal heirs when he was young.
 He and Chu Zhongxu, the current emperor, grew up together and formed a close bond.
 During prince Yi's rebellion, Chu Zhongxu was injured badly.
 To save his best friend, Fang Zhu became Zhongxu's Baixi; someone who endures all the sickness, physical pain and injuries inflicted on the host.
 After he recovered, Fang Zhu faked his own death and wore a mask to conceal his identity.
-While staying hidden, Fang Zhu protects Chu Zhongxu and works together with Chu Zhongxu to eradicate corrupted individuals in the court.
+While staying hidden, Fang Zhu protects Chu Zhongxu and works together with Chu Zhongxu to eradicate corrupt individuals in the court.
 He then passes by Haishi's village and takes her in as a disciple.
-He later on develops romantic feelings for Haishi, but keeps pushing her away.
+He later develops romantic feelings for her, but keeps pushing her away.